datanav/docs/privacy-policy.rst

 Based on your request to us, we will provide information on action taken without undue delay, and in any event within one month of the request.

-To exercise your rights as a Data Subject, please use contact `Support <https://support.sesam.io>`_.
+To exercise your rights as a Data Subject, please contact `Support <https://support.sesam.io>`_.

 Right of access